History

 Naming the New Library

-• Village Board named Library after Dr. Walter Neuschafer.
+The Village Board named the library after Dr. Walter Neuschafer.

-• Neuschafer Community Library opens on February 9, 1995.
+Neuschafer Community Library opened on February 9, 1995.

 1998